- June 8, 2021

 One of the major drawbacks to this type of dental tourism treatment is the complete lack of pricing transparency.
 In the United States and similarly well-developed countries the first step of the treatment is a consultation using CT diagnostics or a clinical examination in a dental chair.
 The dental implant costs are determined by the doctor based on the case complexity and specific needs of the patient.
 This quote typically covers more than it appears to because it is backed by the guarantee of follow-through and remediation of any issues that may arise.

 An all-inclusive jaw restoration in the United States, for example, is likely to include whichever drugs and drug quantities are necessary to push through the IV to keep the patient comfortable as well as any bone graft material that is necessary to place around the tooth implants to help them heal, though those aspects are not emphasized because patients expect to be comfortably sedated and they expect their doctor to do what is necessary to ensure the implants will work.
 However, a similarly described “all-inclusive” treatment overseas is likely to include local anaesthesia, four cheap dental implants, and a set of implant-supported dentures.
 The treatment is delivered in the most basic, low-grade form or additional necessary services are added once the patient arrives and the associated fees are tacked on, bringing the price closer to the original estimate received at home.

 Medical Tourism Dental Implants – Safety and Security

 Travel insurance policies will not cover the cost of medical recourse to a complication if it is the result of an elective or cosmetic treatment and the treating dentist cannot be held responsible for any adverse reactions to the sedation drugs or dental materials.
+If there is an unexpected event during the procedure that requires medical intervention, is the abroad facility prepared to handle that correctly?
 Even after returning home safely with low-cost implants, minor developments can turn into major issues without the proper attention from the treating doctor.